Josue-Uz/coffee-sales-analysis-ml/README.md

    - Preserve data integrity over data quantity

 2. **Automated Pipeline**
-   - Reusable, customisable y scalable cleaning and preprocesing logic
+   - Reusable, customizable y scalable cleaning and preprocessing logic

 3. **Exploratory statistical Analysis**
    - Sales patterns by location, time, product, weekday and station of the year (Winter, Spring, Summer and Fall)
    - Most requested product

 4. **ML Model**
-   - Transformed the data that we arlready obtained by cleaning it into data that is useful to build, train and test a ML model
+   - Transformed the data that we already obtained by cleaning it into data that is useful to build, train and test a ML model
    - Evaluation of the model by seeing metrics like R² and RMSE

+## Results
+- Dataset cleaned and useful to work with
+- Functional, scalable and customizable preprocessing and cleaning data pipeline
+- Understandable exploratory statistical analysis by using dashboards in Power BI
+- ML model

-## Results and Limitations
+## Limitations
+- The pipeline works if the dataset has a very similar structure of the dataset that this project is working with, otherwise the pipeline code must be customized
+- The predictive ML model showed limited performance
+- R² score was close to 0% and RMSE was close to the baseline mean, indicating underfitting
+- This suggests that sales behavior is influenced by external factors not present in the dataset

+Rather than forcing a complex model, the project highlights the importance of:
+- Feature relevance
+- Data limitations
+- Honest model evaluation

+## Future Improvements
+- Incorporate external data (weather, promotions, holidays)
+- Test non-linear and probabilistic models

+## Tools & Technologies used
+- Python (Pandas, Seaborn, Matplotlib, Scikit-learn, pyedautils, holidays, number_parser)
+- Jupyter Notebooks
+- Power BI